v-karin/Hand-Pose-Estimation-Dataset-Generator/README.md

 ## Requirements

-Steps to download MANO pickle files:
+Steps to download MANO model:
 - Go to [MANO Website](http://mano.is.tue.mpg.de/) and create an account.
 - Download Models and Code (the downloaded file should be named `mano_v1_2.zip`).
 - Unzip and copy the contents in `mano_v1_2/` folder to the `Dataset Generator/mano/` folder.